-This page contains blog posts that directly relate to dog training and agility handling along with some links to on-line articles that I have found helpful.
+This page contains my blog posts and articles that directly relate to dog training and agility handling along with some links to on-line articles from other authors that I have found helpful.

 - The Power of Placement of Reinforcement – published April 19, 2017.
 This blog post discusses a powerful training tool – the placement of reinforcement.
 The Power of the Placement of Reinforcement.